Gamers Outreach Foundation: Jolly Jamboree

 Jolly Jamboree is Gamers Outreach's winter-themed virtual fundraising event that takes place over four days in December.

 2024's Jolly Jamboree marked the first time Gamers Outreach hosted an end-of-year fundraising event.
 The event raised $139,000, according to their X profile.

 The GRID

 The GRID is Gamers Outreach's monthly donor program.
-Supporters of The GRID get access to perks such as early access to Gamers For Giving tickets, a monthly newsletter and gift, and also have the privilege of attending a quarterly call with the Gamers Outreach staff to stay updated on all happenings within the foundation.
+Supporters receive perks such as early access to Gamers For Giving tickets, a monthly newsletter and gift, and the ability to attend a quarterly call with Gamers Outreach staff to stay updated on all happenings within the foundation.